For the past few years we’ve used Virtualbox to run Windows 7/10 on Ubuntu Studio so we could run RadioDJ..

 We switched to VMware Player for our virtualisation software recently and haven’t had a single blip in the audio since we set Windows 10 up.

-The audio in VMware hasn’t stuttered or popped so far so we’d call it reliable unlike Virtualbox…
+The audio in VMware hasn’t stuttered or popped so we’d call it reliable unlike Virtualbox…

 Is it too much to ask for when using software to ask for a version that isn’t full of bugs?